Chinampas Gardens

 This Article Co-Written by Bri Wrench and Bill Wilson

 Bri Wrench earned her Permaculture Design Course Certificate from Midwest Permaculture in the fall of 2012 and currently homesteads on a small, rented farm in central Ohio.
 She and her husband Kenny are looking to buy property to start a permaculture demonstration farm.
-You can catch her early chronicling of this journey on her new blog site, Thin Air Permaculture.

 Bill Wilson is a permaculture teacher, designer, and the co-founder of Midwest Permaculture.